Means-Of-Production/website/docs/librarysocialism101.md

 Unlike the myth of capitalism, where work is rewarded, the nature of capitalism is that ownership of tools, the means of production, and sufficient resources to keep workers alive while they create goods and services is the claim to the profits that capitalists claim as their property (see [surplus value](https://en.wikipedia.org/wiki/Surplus_value)).

+Library socialism instead offers another means of distributing goods, both capital and consumer.
+It offers to make us all much richer on average by ensuring that goods and services are distributed to where they solve the most needs, not just generate the most profits.
+And by sharing items, it means that fewer items can satisfy the wants of a society completely.

 #### abusus
-Library socialist does remove the right of abusus, Latin for abuse.
+Library socialism does remove the right of abusus, Latin for abuse.
 This is the right to destroy or deny property to others.
 It is also the right that is necessary in order to exploit labor.

 Take the simplest example of a farm employing labor.
 The farmer is unable to work so much land themselves, which is why they seek to employ labor to begin with, expecting that the profit of that labor will be greater than the cost in paying for it.
 Assuming the laborer is not currently starving, though, why would they not simply use the unused land and grow food for themselves, keeping the amount they would have to pay to the farmer?